zoyazz/zoyazz/README.md

 - 👋 Hi, I’m @zoyazz
 - 👀 I’m interested in infrential and descriptive statistics and machine learning
-- 🌱 I’m currently majoring in mathematics and applied statistics in UofT
+- 🌱 I'm a UofT alumni with a major in mathematics and applied statistics and minor in GIS

 <!---